 Overview

 Youth Policy in Malta falls under the responsibility of central authorities.
-The core responsibility lies with the Ministry of Education and Employment and the Parliamentary Secretariat for Youth, Sport and Voluntary Organisations.
+The core responsibility lies with The Ministry for Education, Sport, Youth, Research and Innovation and the Parliamentary Secretary, for Education, Youth, Research and Innovation.
 However, due to its transversal nature different Ministries are responsible for particular policy fields that affect young people.

 Up to the early 1990s Malta had no coherent youth policy, it had education policies, health policies, culture policies and other policies that directly or indirectly affect young people, but a standalone youth policy was missing.